SWE-IF: Aligning Code Evaluation with Human Preference: SWE-IF : A New Testbed for Code Evaluation

 We ground our evaluation in established benchmarks, which allows us to leverage their unit tests to consistently measure functional correctness and situate our analysis within widely used evaluation suites.
 Concretely, we construct two augmented variants:

-\begin{itemize} \item \textbf{BigVibeBench}, adapted from BigCodeBench to cover real-world programming tasks. \item \textbf{LiveVibeBench}, adapted from LiveCodeBench to cover algorithmic/contest problems. \end{itemize} This combination ensures that our evaluation covers a diverse range of coding challenges.
+\begin{itemize}[leftmargin=*] \item \textbf{Big-SWE-IF}, adapted from BigCodeBench to cover real-world programming tasks. \item \textbf{Live-SWE-IF}, adapted from LiveCodeBench to cover algorithmic/contest problems. \end{itemize} This combination ensures that our evaluation covers a diverse range of coding challenges.
 Our augmentation process involves the following stages:

 \textbf{Instruction Selection.} For each user query, we randomly permute the full set of 30 taxonomy instructions to form an ordered list.
 An LLM-based selector then scans this permuted list once, deciding whether to keep or discard each instruction based on two criteria: 1) \textit{Relevance}: the instruction must pertain to the query and plausibly influence the implementation, and 2) \textit{Non-conflict}: the instruction must not contradict any instruction already selected earlier in the pass.
 The accepted instructions, in this permuted order, constitute the constraint set used to evaluate all models.